ozyurtf/gpu-programming/README.md

 **Note**: The northbridge is a chip that connects CPU, RAM, and GPU, and that manages data flow between these components.

 Discrete GPU: Discrete GPUs have a dedicated hardware and memory.
+Therefore, they can work as more powerful processors and they can be designed in such a way that they are optimized for specific graph tasks.
+With discrete GPU, we can do more complex computations and obtain higher frame rates in applications that require many operations.

+Also, having a separate memory that is dedicated to graphics tasks (VRAM) allows faster data access and this is important point for handling large textures and complex 3D models efficiently.

-These dedicated hardware and memory allow for more powerful
+But the dedicated hardware and memory and additional complexity increase manufacturing costs, require more energy, and generate more heat that needs to be controlled.

+Integrated CPU: The resources are shared between CPU and GPU.
+The important factor in here is power efficiency.
+Low energy is a key design goal and this makes integrated CPU ideal for mobile devices.

+Combining CPU and GPU reduces the overall chip count and makes manufacturing more simple.

+Because the memory is shared between CPU and GPU, we observe performance bottlencek for graphic intensive tasks in addition to more flexible memory allocation.